From El Pimpi to Picasso

 Malaga is also known for its famous exports including actor Antonio Banderas, golfer Miguel Angel Jimenez and painter and sculptor Pablo Picasso whose work is displayed in the Picasso Museum.
 Open from 10 am to 8 pm Tuesdays to Sundays, the museum traces Picasso's life and work and showcases ceramics, drawings and etchings made by the artist.
 Picasso's birthplace Casa Natal is also worth going to as it's not as busy as the museum.
 More recently the Carmen Thyssen Museum also opened its doors with a beautiful collection of paintings from the Renaissance period through to more contemporary years.

-Also worth visiting is the Alcazaba - a Moorish fortification that was built to serve as the palace to the governors to the city, originally defending the city from incursions of pirates and is the best-preserved one in Spain.
-Overlooking the Alcazaba and with breath-taking views of the city is the Gibralfaro castle which is definitely worth walking around although there are lots of steps to walk up and down to make sure it's not too hot on the day that you decide to visit.
+Also worth visiting is the Alcazaba - a Moorish fortification that was built to serve as the palace to the governors of the city, originally defending the city from incursions of pirates and is the best-preserved one in Spain.
+Overlooking the Alcazaba and with breathtaking views of the city is the Gibralfaro castle which is definitely worth walking around although there are lots of steps to walk up and down to make sure it's not too hot on the day that you decide to visit.

 Other attractions to see are the Quecha Theatre which dates from the 1st Century BC and is the oldest architectural remains in the city and the Plaza de Toros, or bullring, which was built in 1874 and houses a museum that is dedicated to Antonio Ordonez - a legend in the world of bullfighting.